open-contracting/extension_registry/README.md

 * `Id` (required): An `Id` from `extensions.csv`.
 * `Date`:
-  * If the extension is *frozen*, set this to the date of the release (e.g. as shown on the extension's releases page on GitHub), or the date on which the row was inserted.
+  * If the extension is *frozen*, this is the date of the release (e.g. as shown on the extension's releases page on GitHub), or the date on which the row was inserted.
-  * If the extension is *live*, leave this blank.
+  * If the extension is *live*, this is blank.
 * `Version` (required):
-  * If the extension is *frozen*, set this to the tag of the release (e.g. as shown on the extension's releases page on GitHub), or a version number chosen by the extension's author.
+  * If the extension is *frozen*, this is the tag of the release (e.g. as shown on the extension's releases page on GitHub), or a version number chosen by the extension's author.
-  * If the extension is *live*, set this to the branch name at which the version is continuously updated, or to a version name chosen by the extension's author.
+  * If the extension is *live*, this is the branch name at which the version is continuously updated, or a version name chosen by the extension's author.
 * `Base URL` (required): The URL to which `extension.json` can be appended to retrieve the metadata for this version of the extension.
 * `Download URL`: The URL to retrieve a ZIP archive of this version of the extension.